The Eddie Robinson Award

-After his team's outstanding 2014 campaign, Russell has been chosen as the recipient of the 2014 Eddie Robinson Award by the Sports Selection Committee of the Allstate Sugar Bowl.
-The award is presented annually to an athlete, coach, team or athletic administrator in the state of Louisiana who has demonstrated the qualities most closely associated with Coach Robinson: outstanding achievement in athletics, academics, sportsmanship, and citizenship by maximizing the use of limited resources.
+After resurrecting one of college football's iconic programs in his first season as head coach, Broderick Fobbs is the recipient of the 2014-15 Eddie Robinson Award by the Sports Selection Committee of the Allstate Sugar Bowl Greater New Orleans Sports Hall of Fame.
+The award is presented annually to an athlete, coach, team or athletic administrator in Louisiana who demonstrates the qualities most associated with Grambling legend Eddie Robinson: outstanding achievement in athletics, academics, sportsmanship and citizenship by maximizing the use of limited resources.